 Friedrich says the hospital was thrilled with the results.
 “This project gives us a fresh look at the hospital experience through the eyes of talented young students in the hospitality industry,” he says.
 “This will be an extremely useful aid to us as we work to provide, not only top-quality healthcare, but also a high-service, concierge environment that our patients, visitors and staff expect and deserve.”

 “This is a fantastic example of the types of partnerships and real-life experiences USFSM students experience in our community,” says Dean Cobanoglu.
 “We’re extremely grateful to Blake Medical Center for giving our students the opportunity to participate in this project and provide them with a meaningful, hands-on experience that will further enable them to make a real difference in people’s lives.”
-He adds that the hospital is in conversation with the College of Hospitality and Technology Leadership to initiate an ongoing guest service training program for Blake staff members.
+He adds that the hospital is in conversation with the College of Hospitality & Tourism Leadership to initiate an ongoing guest service training program for Blake staff members.